CaptainHottub/macro_keyboard/readme.md

 This is my macro keyboard project,

-MacroV2 is the current version.
+MacroV2_2.py is the current version.

+ill explain it later